 10.50 The Long Path turns right onto Canady Hill Road.

-Section 33 of the Long Path mostly follows old ski trails and snowmobile trails through the Partridge Run Wildlife Management Area.
+Section 33 of the Long Path mostly follows a mix of old ski trails and snowmobile trails and newer footpaths through both Partridge Run Wildlife Management Area and Partridge Run State Forest.
 The walking is not difficult and there is little elevation gain, just small ups and downs.
 The exceptions are at the beginning and end of the section, where the Long Path must climb up to the plateau of Partridge Run.
 The first 0.3 miles and the last 0.2 miles are on paved roads.
-The single foot-only trail section is at the very eastern part of Partridge Run.
 Some of the park trails are also accessible by vehicle, but are little used.
 The trail passes through many reforestation areas, primarily of Norway spruce and red pine.
 There are also several ponds and lakes along the way.
 Views are limited, but more numerous when the leaves are down.
 Because skiers and snowmobilers share the trails in the winter, there are a number of wet areas, particularly in the beginning of the section.

 Take the New York State Thruway to Exit 22 in Selkirk.
 Turn right on NY Route 144 and go south to NY Route 396.
 Turn right on Route 396 and follow it 6 miles to South Bethlehem, where Route 396 ends.
 The road becomes Albany County Route 301 here.
 Follow Route 301 west another 6 miles to its terminus at NY Route 443 in Clarksville.
 Turn left on Route 443 and follow it 11 miles to the village of Berne.
 Continue on Route 443 another 3 miles to West Berne.
 In West Berne, turn left on Albany County Route 9.
 Follow Route 9 for about a mile until it makes a sharp left.
 Continue straight ahead on Bradt Hollow Road.
 Follow Bradt Hollow Road for about 3 miles, where it intersects Lawton Hollow Road.
 Turn right on Lawton Hollow Road and follow it for 1.55 miles to the intersection of of Canady Hill Road.